 4 Credits.
 Fall only.
-(3 lecture/1 hour lab) Introduction to the health information profession.
-Lecture/lab with emphasis on health record design, content, analysis, release, and completion.
-This course also covers regulatory requirements regarding confidentiality, HIPAA, and the electronic heaaalth record.
-(PR: Admission to HIT or CCS program)
+(3 lecutre/ 1 lab) Fall only.
+Introduction to the health information prefession.
+Lecure/lab with emphasis on health record design, content, analysis, release, and completion.
+This course also covers regulatory requirements regarding confidentiality, HIPAA, and the electronic health record.